luk-kop/aws-cognito-cli-login/README.md

 A Python CLI tool for authenticating with AWS Cognito and retrieving temporary AWS credentials through Cognito Identity Pool.
 This tool supports password authentication, MFA setup, and TOTP-based multi-factor authentication.

+By default, the tool prompts for username and password interactively.
+You can also provide credentials as command-line arguments for automation.

+**Note:** This tool works only with AWS Cognito **native users** (username/password authentication).
+It does NOT support federated users from external identity providers (SAML, OIDC, social providers).

 ## Features

 - User authentication with AWS Cognito User Pool